AlessandriniAntoine/Tripod_step9/tripod-tuto.md

 # STEP 9 : Closed-Loop Control

-We can now include a sensor to get the orientation of the maze.
+We can now include an IMU sensor to get the orientation of the maze.
 Before loading the scene, upload the correct arduino code.

 <center>